grackle-project/grackle/doc/source/Installation.rst

       In contrast, cmake automatically takes special-steps to try to ensure that each example-binary will link to the copy of the Grackle library (whether it is shared or static) that is in the ``<build-dir>``; in fact, Grackle doesn't even need to be installed to run the Grackle library.

       With that said, if you compile Grackle as a shared library in a cmake build, an example-binary **might** try to use a copy of a shared grackle library found in a directory specified by ``LD_LIBRARY_PATH``/``DYLD_LIBRARY_PATH`` if one exists.
-      The exact behavior may be platform dependent and also depends on whether CMake instructs the linker to use RPATH or RUNPATH (this is not spacified by the cmake docs).
+      The exact behavior may be platform dependent and also depends on whether CMake instructs the linker to use RPATH or RUNPATH (this is not specified by the cmake docs).

 In order to verify that Grackle is fully functional, you can try :ref:`running the test suite <testing>`.